 Company history, including years in business and contact information

 Shipping and delivery policies

 Sleep trial and return policies

 In-House Product Testing

 Starting Summer 2018, we’re actually using a unique testing facility to validate the above customer experience data in-house.
 We use three sleeper types: light (130lbs>), average (130lb-230lb), and heavy (230lb+) and look at all of the criteria that we rate products on below.
-This product testing process is featured on our youtube channel for each product reviewed and we’ll be adding documentation for the process across review pages in the fall of 2018.
+This product testing process is featured on our YouTube channel for each product reviewed.

 What is NOT included in our data set?